 At the 2002 Annual Meeting, our shareholders approved the Executive Management Incentive Plan (the "Executive MIP"), an incentive compensation program in which our executive officers may participate, at the discretion of the Committee.
-The Executive MIP provides participating executive officers with annual incentive awards based on the attainment of one or more predetermined, objective performance goals during a particular fiscal year.
+The Executive MIP provides participating executive officers with annual incentive awards based on the attainment of one or more pre-determined, objective performance goals during a particular fiscal year.
 These goals are established by the Committee no later than 90 days after the beginning of a fiscal year.
-The goals may apply to the individual officers participating in the Executive MIP, an identifiable business unit or Apogee as a whole, or any combination thereof, and must be based on one or more of the following business criteria:

-- earnings (whether before or after taxes); - cash flow (including free cash flow and cash flow from operating, investing or financing activities or any combination of these measures); - earnings per share (basic or diluted); and - total shareholder return or profitability, or both, as measured by one or more of the following accounting ratios: return on revenue, return on assets, return on equity, return on invested capital and return on investments.
+The goals may apply to the individual officers participating in the Executive MIP, an identifiable business unit or Apogee as a whole, or any combination thereof, and must be based on one or more of the following business criteria: economic value added, sales or revenues, costs or expenses, net profit after tax, gross profit, operating profit, base earnings, earnings (whether before or after taxes), earnings before interest, taxes, depreciation and amortization (EBITDA) as a percent of net sales, return on actual or pro forma equity or net assets or capital, net capital employed, earnings per share (basic or diluted), earnings per share from continuing operations, operating income, pre-tax income, operating income margin, net income, total shareholder return or profitability, or both, as measured by one or more of the following accounting ratios: return on revenue, return on assets, return on equity, return on invested capital and return on investments, shareholder return including performance (total shareholder return) relative to the Standard & Poor's Small Cap 600 Index or similar index or performance (total stockholder return) relative to the proxy comparator group, in both cases as determined pursuant to Rule 402(1) of Regulation S-K promulgated under the Exchange Act, cash generation, cash flow (including free cash flow and cash flow from operating, investing or financing activities or any combination thereof), unit volume and change in working capital.